Laura Ward

 As a group, the brand features an average protein content of 35% and a mean fat level of 16.3%.
 Together these figures suggest a carbohydrate content of 40.8% for the overall product line, alongside a fat-to-protein ratio of 46%.

-This means this Blue Buffalo Tastefuls (dry) product line contains average protein, above average carbs and slightly higher than average fat when compared to typical dry cat food.
+This means this Blue Buffalo Tastefuls (dry) product line contains near-average protein, above average carbs and average fat when compared to typical dry cat food.

 Final Word

-Blue Buffalo Tastefuls Adult Active Cat Chicken & Brown Rice recipe is a good source of high-quality protein and essential fatty acids, made with natural, wholesome ingredients free from grains, carrageenan, artificial colors, flavors or preservatives.
+Blue Buffalo Tastefuls dry range contains a good source of high-quality protein and essential fatty acids, made with natural, wholesome ingredients free from grains, carrageenan, artificial colours, flavours or preservatives.

 Has Blue Buffalo cat food been recalled in the past?